SteadyCadence/api-docs/content/03-organization.md

 ### Create an organization

+> Note: need to add notes about properly formatting multiple URLs and contact information.

 ```endpoint
 POST /api/v1/organizations/
 ```

 Use the above endpoint to create a new organization.
-The user who creates this organization automatically becomes its first user,
+The user who creates this organization automatically becomes its first user, and thereby the administrator.

 **Request payload**